CocktailJS/cocktailjs.github.io/_posts/guides/2013-06-07-using-single-parameter-class-definition.md

 parameter to the greeting property.
 Another annotation is used in this declaration. `@exports` allows to define that we are going to export the current mix.
-It will take the result of the mix and assign it to the `module.exports` variable so we don't have to create another variable name for the class and export it or assign the Cocktail.mix execution to the `module.exports` variable.
+It will take the result of the mix and assign it to the `module.exports` variable so we don't have to create another variable name for the class and export it or assign the cocktail.mix execution to the `module.exports` variable.

 #Extending your Class
 The Single Parameter Class Definition can be applied when you pass the subject as a Object literal with a constructor